Should you use AI scribes?

 Be aware of the possible downsides

-All new technology comes with some risks and AI documentation tools are no different.
-Before using an AI documentation tool, do your own due diligence to determine whether the tool will meet your clinical needs without compromising the quality of your patient care.
+All new technology comes with some risks and AI scribes are no different.
+Before using an AI scribe, do your own due diligence to determine whether the tool will meet your clinical needs without compromising the quality of your patient care.
+One of the most important questions to ask before you adopt an AI scribe tool into your practice is whether it is ‘medical grade’.

 Privacy, confidentiality and consent